gridiron-zone/huddle/docs/architecture/adr-001-change-chain-links-plain-text-encoding-to-hex.md

 }
 ```

-Besides, we also need to change the function that is currently used by users to generate the signature using the Desmos CLI to
+Besides, we also need to change the function that is currently used by users to generate the signature using the Huddle CLI to
 make sure it returns the plain text using the HEX encoding:
 ```go
 // GetSignCmd returns the command allowing to sign an arbitrary value for later verification